Fahim59/Automation_30_Days_Challenge/README.md

 Day9: Using assertion compare the value from the clipboard and the value of the input field.

 Day10: Download a pdf file and verify a text in that file.

+Day11: Add and Remove Tags then assert tag's presence and count